primesearch/mfaktc/README.txt

 - the third part contains some defines which should _NOT_ be changed unless you really know what they do.
 It is easily possible to screw up something.

-A 64bit built is prefered except for some old lowend GPUs because the performance critical CPU code runs ~33% faster compared to 32bit. (measured on a Intel Core i7)
+A 64-bit build is preferred except for some old low-end GPUs because the performance critical CPU code runs ~33% faster compared to 32-bit. (measured on a Intel Core i7)